paulmikulskis/redditat/apps/cog/README.md

 # Development Example

-> ⚠️ this example is old, and needs to be updated.
-General concepts are okay but this specific example needs an update

 ## Dutchie API Information

 Let's say we want to reach out to a public API endpoint to grab some information **every hour of the day**, and dump it to a file.